-At Flat-Fee Divorce Attorneys, our lawyers focus on getting it right the first time — because you might not get a second chance!
+At Pollack Law Group, P.C., our lawyers focus on getting it right the first time — because you might not get a second chance!
 The list of issues that we work off of includes:

 - Capital gains and other tax consequences relating to the marital home

 - Change in name

 - Changes in circumstances

 - Child transportation